PROFESSIONAL FAQs

 When should I pay the deposit & What is the best way of paying the deposit?

-You pay the deposit when your January student finance is received.
-You are able to pay the deposit by cash, cheque or bank transfer.
+When the contract has been signed.
+You are able to pay the deposit by bank transfer.

 Council Tax exemptions